Soho: Streets

 Great Marlborough Street was first laid out in the early 18th century, and named after the military commander John Churchill, 1st Duke of Marlborough.
 The street was initially fashionable and was home to numerous peers.
 The London College of Music was based at No. 47 from 1896 to 1990, while the department store Liberty is on the corner with Regent Street.
 The street was the location of Philip Morris's original London factory and gave its name to the Marlboro brand of cigarettes.
 Marlborough Street Magistrates Court was based at No. 20–21 and had become one of the country's most important magistrates courts by the late 19th century.
-The Marquess of Queensbury's libel trial against Oscar Wilde took place here in 1895.
+The Marquess of Queensberry's libel trial against Oscar Wilde took place here in 1895.
 The Rolling Stones' Mick Jagger and Keith Richards were tried for drugs possession at the court in 1967, with fellow band member Brian Jones being similarly charged a year later.

 Great Windmill Street was named after a 17th-century windmill on this location.
 The Scottish anatomist William Hunter opened his anatomical theatre at No. 16 in 1766, running it until his death in 1783.
 It continued to be used for anatomical lectures until 1831.
 The principles of The Communist Manifesto were laid out by Karl Marx in 1850 at a meeting in the Red Lion pub.

 Old Compton Street is named after the Bishop of London Henry Compton, and was first laid out in the 1670s, fully developed by 1683.
 During the late 18th and 19th centuries, it became a popular meeting place for French exiles.
 The street was the birthplace of Europe's rock club circuit (2i's club) and contained the first adult cinema in England (The Compton Cinema Club).
 Dougie Millings, who was the famous tailor for The Beatles, had his first shop at 63 Old Compton Street, which opened in 1962.
 Old Compton Street is now the core of London's main gay village, where there are several businesses catering for the gay community.

 Poland Street was named for the King of Poland pub which stood at one end.
 It was destroyed by a bomb in 1940.
 Henry Howard, 6th Earl of Suffolk lived at No. 15 in 1717, while Percy Bysshe Shelley briefly lodged in the street in 1811.
 William Blake lived at No. 28 from 1785 to 1791, and wrote several works there, including Songs of Innocence and The Book of Thel.
 The street was the site of the St James Workhouse whose infirmary is believed to be the predecessor to the St. James Infirmary.
 The first multi-storey car park in London opened on Poland Street in 1934.